harhar2000/paddle-subscription-saas-starter/README.md

 ## Step-by-step setup

-> **Important:** If you're totally new to Next.js and Paddle, we have a more complete tutorial on our dev docs: [Build and deploy Next.js app with Vercel and Supabase](https://developer.paddle.com/build/nextjs-supabase-vercel-starter-kit?utm_source=dx&utm_medium=paddle-nextjs-starter-kit)
+> **Important:** If you're totally new to Next.js and Paddle, there is a more complete tutorial on our dev docs: [Build and deploy Next.js app with Vercel and Supabase](https://developer.paddle.com/build/nextjs-supabase-vercel-starter-kit?utm_source=dx&utm_medium=paddle-nextjs-starter-kit)

 ### 1. Deploy on Vercel